ScriptBasic/WinPBX/docs/Oxygen/Intrinsic Functions.md

 # <a name="rad"></a>rad

-Converts from degrees to radians
+Converts from degrees to radians.

 ```
 dim d as double